 ast year, Azerbaijan took back the last Armenian-occupied parts of its territory in the former Nagorno-Karabakh Autonomous Oblast, some of which it had already regained in 2020.
-While this has left Armenia stunned and recovering from its losses, the forceful resolution of this thorniest issue between the two hostile neighbours has actually made a peace deal between them more possible than it has been in over 30 years.
+While this has left Armenia stunned and licking its wounds, the forceful resolution of this thorniest issue between the two hostile neighbors has actually made a peace deal between them more possible than it has been in over 30 years.